emma-z-hu/Z-Lingo/README.md

 Phase 1 (MVP) features:

-- As a user, I want to be presented with 10 multiple-choice questions featuring Gen Z slang terms so I can test my knowledge.
+- As a user, I want to be presented with 10 multiple-choice questions featuring Gen Z / Alpha slang terms so I can test my knowledge.
 - As a user, I want to categorize quizzes by difficulty level to tailor my learning experience.
-- As a user, I want to see my score immediately after completing the quiz so I can know how well I did.
+- As a user, I want to see my score and percentile immediately after completing the quiz so I can know how well I did.
+- As a user, I want to see how ranking compared to other users to gauge my performance.
 - As a user, I want to contribute by adding new slang terms and creating quiz questions to enhance the content.

 Phase 2 features:

-- As a user, I want to see my ranking compared to other users to gauge my performance.
+- As a user, I want to some assistant from AI when creating new quiz questions.
 - As a user, I want to receive a "Gen Z Slang of the Day" to gradually expand my vocabulary.
 - As a user, I want to sign up and log in to track my quiz history and progress over time.
 - As a logged-in user, I want to access a leaderboard to see how I compare with others.
+- As a user, I do not wish to see sensitive / violent / inappropriate content.
+- As a user, I want to get an optimal experience on all devices (desktop / tablet / mobile).

 ## Implementation